charliepark/colors/README.md

     http://colors.awesometm.com/444
     http://colors.awesometm.com/444.png

 You've probably figured this out, but the value you use (in this case, 444444) is the hexadecimal code for the color you want.
+If you use the shortened form (123.png), Colors will automatically convert that to the appropriate longform hex code (112233.png).

 #### So what does that get you?